Skip to content

 5. insurance

-If you’re a member of the Home Education Association (HEA), you can request HEA insurance cover for your event.
-We suggest that you read the HEA insurance policy, as some events are excluded.
+If you’re a member of the Sydney Home Education Network (SHEN), you can request SHEN insurance cover for your event.
+We suggest that you read the SHEN insurance policy, as some events are excluded.
+Email shen@shen.org.au

 6. promotion